SMFSW/arm_i2c_drivers/README.md

 ## Limitations

 - Compatibility with interrupt driven R/W transactions (when possible & usefull, yet already tested manually on some components)
-- Multiple components declaration are implicitly set to belong to a single I2C peripheral instance

 ## TODO